Did you know?

 Sutherland in the Northern Cape has recorded a minimum temperature of -16°C, the coldest on record for the town.

-The 50km-long Egerton Trail explores sand, rocky hills and dongas; the 200km Nossob 4x4 Eco-trail in the Kgalagadi Transfrontier Park promises challenging dune traverses; and the Witsand offers two trail choices over dunes and mountains.
+Have a go at the 50km-long Egerton Trail, which explores sand, rocky hills and dongas; the 200km Nossob 4x4 eco-trail in the Kgalagadi Transfrontier Park with its challenging dune traverses; or the Witsand trail that offers two trail choices over dunes and mountains.

-Head to Augrabies National Park to experience the closest thing to driving on the moon, or to Khamkirri, where trails cater for varying ability.
-Or add a little sparkle with the tempting Diamond Coast Trail along the West Coast, where shipwrecks and diamond mines add to the adventure.
+Next, head to Augrabies National Park to experience the closest thing to driving on the moon, then on to Khamkirri, where the trails cater for varying abilities.
+The Diamond Coast Trail along the West Coast will see you adding some sparkle to your trip with shipwrecks and diamond mines.

-In the Mier region is the Kalahari Trail, or you might prefer the robust Cobus se Gat Trail in the Namakwa District, or perhaps glimpse the future along the Toekoms Trail in the Namakwa District.
+There’s also the Kalahari Trail in the Mier region and the robust Cobus se Gat Trail and the Toekoms Trail in the Namakwa District.

 Travel tips & Planning info